zhwang4ai/zhwang4ai.github.io/_pages/about.md

 I am a Ph.D. candidate in School of Intelligence Science and Technology at Peking University (PKU), advised by [Prof. Yitao Liang](https://web.cs.ucla.edu/~yliang/).
 Before joining PKU, I received my MSc and BA degrees in Control Science and Technology from Beijing Institute of Technology.
 I work on building open-ended embodied agents with multi-task skills, including visual localization, task planning and decision making.
-In particular, I am interested in leveraging large pre-trained models to improve generalization of agent capabilities.
+In particular, I am interested in leveraging large pre-trained *Foundation Models* to improve generalization of agent capabilities.

 # 🔥 News